moos/quget/Readme.md

 - `|incr N` - increment the match value by N (default 1)
 - `|decr N` - decrement the match value by N (default 1)
 - `|regex (foo.*)` - match by regex
+- `|colorize` - apply random chalk style to every line

 Use `\n` to add a new line, e.g. `selector|after \n\n`.
 For complete list, run `quget help pipes`.

 ## Shell pipe

 quget can be forced to read from STDIN, either interactively or in a shell pipe, by providing the single dash option `-`.
 In this mode, each line of input is read as a url and executed in order.
-Each line may also contain it's own `selector`.
+Each line may also contain its own `selector`.
 If none is given, the `selector` from the CLI is used.

 ```bash
 $ quget http://news.ycombinator.com ".title > a@href" -l 3 | quget - "title|pack"